Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Methods

 Continuum simulations in production runs were carried out on a nearly isotropic polycrystalline model containing 27 grains, considered a realistic representative volume element (RVE) for polycrystalline solid electrolytes.
 The consistency of the two GB representations was tested using an idealized two-grain polycrystalline model to reduce computational cost.
 Symmetrically placing the two tessellation seeds produces diamond-shaped grains, and the resulting model possesses isotropic transport properties.
-Voxel-based images of the resolved geometry and the corresponding collapsed ``crinkle-cut'' geometry for both the realistic and idealized models are shown in Extended Data Figs.~\ref{fig:femmodel}a and~\ref{fig:femmodel}b.
+Voxel-based images of the resolved geometry and the corresponding collapsed crinkle-cut geometry for both the realistic and idealized models are shown in Suppl.~Figs.~11\textbf{a} and~11\textbf{b}.
+The continuum simulation models were visualized using \textsc{ParaView}~\cite{AHRENS2005717}.
+Schematic figures were created using Microsoft PowerPoint.